-Most notably, significant coal-based power generation has been replaced by cleaner natural gas plants, as gas’ share of net electricity generation in the South increased from less than 20 percent in 2000 to 35 percent in 2014.
+Most notably, significant coal-based power generation has been replaced by cleaner natural gas plants, as the share of net electricity generation from natural gas in the South increased from less than 20 percent in 2000 to 35 percent in 2014.
 Alabama, Delaware, Florida, Georgia, and Virginia have all shifted significant power generation to natural gas.
-In addition to natural gas, nuclear plants are playing a large and broad role in limiting the southern states’ emissions as the states grow.
-The presence of nuclear plants in 12 of the 17 southern states—ranging from Georgia and Tennessee to Maryland and North Carolina—has helped allow a number of fast-growing southern states to expand their economies while limiting emissions.
-In 2014, nuclear accounted for 19 percent of net electricity generation in the South.
-Maryland—where the state’s only nuclear power plant supplies 38 percent of the state’s net electricity generation—has curbed its emissions by 20 percent while expanding its economy by 33 percent.
-In a similar fashion, Georgia has managed to reduce its emissions by 17 percent while expanding its economy by 15 percent—in part because its four existing nuclear reactors account for more than a quarter of the state’s net electricity generation.
-In fact, the combination of nuclear plants and coal’s replacement by natural gas has enabled many southern states to pull off some of the most dramatic decouplings in the country.
-Like Georgia, North Carolina, for example, has supported its double-digit growth and emissions reductions in large part by sourcing nearly 32 percent of its electricity from nuclear and 22 percent from natural gas.
+In addition to natural gas, nuclear plants, which operate in 12 of the 17 Southern states, generated 19 percent of net electricity generation in the South in 2014.
+Maryland’s sole nuclear power plant supplies 38 percent of the state’s net electricity generation, and the state has curbed its emissions by 20 percent while expanding its economy by 33 percent.
+Georgia has reduced its emissions by 17 percent while expanding its economy by 15 percent in part because its four nuclear reactors account for more than a quarter of the state’s net electricity generation.
+In fact, the combination of nuclear plants and coal’s replacement by natural gas has enabled many Southern states to pull off some of the most dramatic decouplings in the country.
+Like Georgia, North Carolina has supported its double-digit growth and emissions reductions in large part by sourcing nearly 32 percent of its electricity from nuclear and 22 percent from natural gas.
 Coal-based generation has fallen to just 36 percent.
-That four new nuclear reactors are under construction in Georgia and South Carolina (with another due to begin commercial operation in Tennessee imminently) suggests that multiple Southern states will continue to have zero-carbon power at their disposal as they continue to grow.
+That four new nuclear reactors are under construction in Georgia and South Carolina (with another due to begin commercial operation soon in Tennessee) suggests that multiple Southern states will continue to have zero-carbon power at their disposal as they continue to grow.

 Decoupling trends in the Midwest and West, by contrast, reflect a far less optimal set of fuel sourcing trends.
-Both Midwestern and Western states managed carbon reductions of just 5 percent each, while economic growth came in at 14 percent and 30 percent respectively.
-Behind these trends lie distinctive energy sourcing patterns.
+Both Midwestern and Western states managed carbon reductions of just 5 percent each, while economic growth came in at 14 percent and 30 percent, respectively.
+Behind these trends lie distinctive energy-sourcing patterns.
 Most notably, Midwestern states have been able to switch far fewer coal-burning power plants over to natural gas than states in the Northeast and South.
-In 2014, for example, Midwestern states sourced just 7 percent of their electricity from natural gas generation.
-Those figures compare to 35 percent each for Northeastern and Southern states on natural gas.
-That leaves the Midwest far more dependent on dirty coal for generating power—61 percent in 2014 compared to 17 percent for Northeast, 38 percent for Southern, and 27 percent for Western states.
-For example, in 2014, Iowa, Missouri, and Nebraska depended on carbon-intensive coal for 60 percent, 82 percent, and 63 percent of their electricity production.
-For its part, while the West burns more natural gas (enough to account for 30 percent of electricity generation) than the Midwest, it runs far fewer nuclear plants.
-At present only Arizona, California, and Washington possess nuclear plants in the West.
-And in fact the region saw a decline in the share of its net electricity generated by nuclear—from 10.5 percent in 2000 to 7.7 percent in 2014.
-This decline may have reflected the closure of the San Onofre plant in California in 2013.
-Overall, most Western states—unlike states in other regions—have fewer options to draw on for zero-carbon electricity as they grow.
+In 2014, for example, Midwestern states sourced just 7 percent of their electricity from natural gas generation, compared to 35 percent each for Northeastern and Southern states.
+That leaves the Midwest far more dependent on coal for generating power—61 percent in 2014 compared to 17 percent in the Northeast, 38 percent in the South, and 27 percent in the West.
+For example, in 2014 Iowa, Missouri, and Nebraska depended on carbon-intensive coal for 60 percent, 82 percent, and 63 percent of their electricity production, respectively.
+The West burns more natural gas (enough to account for 30 percent of electricity generation) than the Midwest, and it runs far fewer nuclear plants.
+At present only Arizona, California, and Washington possess nuclear plants in the West, and the share of net electricity generated by nuclear declined from 10.5 percent in 2000 to 7.7 percent in 2014.
+(This drop may reflect the closure of the San Onofre plant in California in 2013).
+Overall, compared to states in other regions, most Western states have fewer options to draw on for zero-carbon electricity as they grow.